patilchirag2392/webdev_project_group4/ReadMe.txt

 Spacing Utilities:Spacing utilities like .py-5, .mb-4, .ms-2, .my-3 are used to add padding and margins to elements for proper spacing.

+Form controls: Applies consistent styling to input fields, enhancing usability and aesthetics for user input.

+Form groups: Groups related labels and input fields together, providing proper spacing and structure for forms.

+Lists: Displays items in a structured format, useful for presenting requirements or options in a clear manner.

+Text Alignment: Controls the alignment and styling of text elements, such as centering headers or coloring error messages.

+Dropdown-menu: A toggleable, contextual overlay for displaying the list of user logins and creation page.
+Activated by clicking on the Sign-in button.